-Practice days will be available at most venues on the preceding Friday (see schedule).
+Practice days will be available at most venues on the Friday preceding race weekend (see schedule).

-Confirmation and event details: Your entry will be confirmed by mail on receipt.
-Details such as directions, starting times and lodging are published in Vintage Views and by following the “Preview” links on the schedule at the bottom of this page.
+Confirmation and event details: The receipt of your entry will be confirmed by mail.
+Details such as directions, starting times and lodging are published in Vintage Views and by following the “Preview” links on the Schedule page.

-Required racing license: New AHRMA road racers are required to provide evidence that in the past two years they have either successfully completed an accreditied road race school or competed with another road race organization acceptable to AHRMA, including but not limited to AMA, CCS, WERA, AFM, etc..
+Required racing license: New AHRMA roadracers are required to provide evidence that in the past two years they have either successfully completed an accredited roadrace school or competed with another roadrace organization acceptable to AHRMA, including but not limited to AMA, CCS, WERA or AFM.
+New, novice AHRMA roadracers may not be permitted to ride at certain venues.
+AHRMA offers a roadracing school at most venues.
 The minimum age for riders is 18.
-New, novice AHRMA road racers may not be permitted to ride at certain venues.
-AHRMA offers a road racing school at most venues.
 For more information click here.

-Required Transponder: AHRMA uses the AMB model 260x transponder for timing and scoring.
-This unit is required and is available for purchase from My-laps.com or for rent by AHRMA.
-If you would like to rent a transponder please use the rental form link found under each event on the Schedule and Results page of this web site.
+Required Transponder: AHRMA uses the AMB Model 260x transponder for timing and scoring.
+This unit is required and is available for purchase from www.mylaps.com or for rent from AHRMA.
+If you would like to rent a transponder, please use the rental form link found under each event on the Schedule and Results page of this website.
 For more information Click here

 Refunds: See AHRMA Handbook rule 4.7a.
 There may be refund restrictions for certain events.

-Race class options: The following classes are available.
+The following classes are offered.
 Check the AHRMA Handbook for complete details of class requirements.

 |Formula 750: Works 750cc four-stroke machines, including accurate replicas of Formula 750 machines of the early 1970s.
 Also includes machines not eligible for Sportsman 750.|